ilanbb/dlprb/README.md

 DLPRB: A Deep Learning Approach for Predicting Protein-RNA Binding

 A TensorFlow implementation of two deep neural networks (DNN's): a convolutional neural netwrk (CNN) and a recurrent neural network (RNN).
+The main.py files are currently adjusted for analyzing the RNAcompete dataset of 244 experiments.

 Requirements: